KenCrest Adult Community Living

 - Allow a choice in who provides support and how that support looks

 - Let an individual decide with whom they live and share their life

 - Define how a person is treated/related to

 At KenCrest, we not only support person-centered planning, but also make it a priority through our own in-house program called Meaningful Life.
 This program seeks to identify and develop programming that increases an individual’s quality of life based on their unique desires, preferences, and goals.

 Team Approach to Excellence

-A team approach to delivering services at KenCrest is designed to ensure the smoothest, safest operation of each adult community living residence and to support each individual in the pursuit of their everyday life.
+A team approach to delivering services at KenCrest ensures the smoothest, safest operation of each adult community living residence.
+It also allows us to support each individual in the pursuit of their everyday life.

-Each community living support team consists of a multidisciplinary team designed to optimally support the needs of not only the residents, but the employees as well.
-Our staffing structure is designed to promote the most ideal accountability, mentorship, and leadership within the team that can be achieved!
+Each community living support team consists of a multidisciplinary team designed to optimally support the needs of not only the residents but the employees as well.
+Our staffing structure promotes accountability, mentorship, and leadership within the team.